 Let be an arbitrary dyadic relation.
-The following properties of can then be defined:
+The following properties can be defined.

-We previously examined dyadic relations that separately exemplified each of these regularity conditions.
-And we introduced a few bits of terminology and special-purpose notations for working with tubular relations:
+We previously examined dyadic relations exemplifying each of these regularity conditions.
+Then we introduced a few bits of terminology and special-purpose notations for working with tubular relations.

-We arrive by way of this winding stair at the special stamps of dyadic relations that are variously described as -regular, total and tubular, or total prefunctions on specified domains, either or or both, and that are more often celebrated as functions on those domains.
+We arrive by way of this winding stair at the special cases of dyadic relations variously described as -regular, total and tubular, or total prefunctions on specified domains, or or both, and which are more often celebrated as functions on those domains.